Cobaltians-Plugins/Plugins-ActionPicker/README.md

         cobalt.log('picker callback', data)

         if(data.index==1) { /*do some stuff*/ }
+        //if data.index === -1, picker has been cancelled.
     });

 function(data) allow you to do stuff when you click on an action.